Relax & Reclaim

 We take great care to properly clean, disinfect and inspect our tubs and equipment after every birth.
 You will also be giving your own personal liner, tarp and fish net, only to be opened when we set up your tub.

 “Dilution is the solution to pollution.”
 Dr. Michael Rosenthal, a renowned water birth advocate, reminded us that the amount of walk water (approximately 150 gallons) dilutes the bacteria that we may bring into the tub with us, or those introduced during the birthing process.
 You should remove any birth by-products (blood clots, feces, meconium) with the fishnet provided.
-But the infection risk is actually small do the amount of “dilution”.
+But the infection risk is actually small due to the amount of “dilution”.